 - If you have a question about mineral rights, leasing, or royalties - you need an attorney who can advise on how the laws of your state apply to your situation.
 Consult your yellow pages or your local bar association.

-- If your question is specific to Geology.com, we can be reached by email at .
+- If your question is specific to Geology.com, we can be reached at .
 Please know that we do not provide private consultations.
 All of the information that we have that is available for public viewing is posted on our website.
-Our small staff is in the business of publishing a website that serves thousands of people per day.
+Our small staff is fully committed to publishing a website.
 To do that job properly, we must decline all requests for private consultations - even if you offer to pay us.
-In order to run a viable business that serves thousands of people per day, we are unable to serve one-on-one.